kennethormandy/font-to-width/README.md

-# Font-to-Width
+# Font-To-Width FTW

-Font-To-Width if a small Javascript routine which fits text to the width of an element using multiple font families of different widths.
+Font-To-Width if a small Javascript routine which fits text to the width of an element using multiple font styles of different widths.

-© 2014 [Chris Lewis] and [Nick Sherman]
+© 2014–2015 [Chris Lewis] and [Nick Sherman]

 Freely made available under the MIT license: http://opensource.org/licenses/MIT

 ### Usage

-	<element>Text To Fit</element>
+	<div class="ftw">Text To Fit</div>
 	<script>
 		new FontToWidth({
-			fonts: ["List","of","font","families"],
+			fonts: [
-			elements: "CSS selector for elements"
+				'Font Family Name String',
+				{ fontFamily: 'Complete CSS Spec', fontWeight: 'normal', fontStyle: 'italic' }, …
+			];
+			elements: ".ftw, .css-selector-or-jQuery-object"
 		});
 	</script>

 ### Notes

 * Multiple FontToWidth instances can be created using different font lists and elements.
-* Element can be any block or inline-block element.
+* Elements can be anything that is display:block or inline-block

 ### History

+* 2015-02-28
+ * Added ability to specify complete CSS spec for each font style
+ * Support hyphenated-type or camelCaseType options
+ * Bugfixes and safer coding style

 * 2014-03-31 **Initial release**
  * Only option is 'min-letter-space'